piif/ArduinoScratch/scratch2c/README.md

 De plus :
 - on ne peut pas détruire la première instance ("delete this clone" est ignoré)
 - le tempo est global

+Les cas où un block doit faire un yield (http://scratch.mit.edu/discuss/topic/30927/?page=1#post-555526) :
+	    piif wrote:
+	    does the “well-defined yield points” list is clearly defined ? at end of each loop in infinite repeat I suppose, but are there other points ?

+	When run-without-screen-refresh is disabled:

+	    After evaluating one cycle of a loop (repeat, forever, etc.)
+	    When waiting for the response to a blocking extension reporter or command.
+	    During the execution of a timed block (glide, say…for, etc.) or a block that pauses the thread (ask…and wait, wait, wait until)
+	    When waiting for a broadcast to finish in a broadcast…and wait block.
+	    When waiting for a backdrop to finish in a switch backdrop to…and wait block.
+	    Before a procedure call that is recursive (with up to four intermediate calls).

+	When run-without-screen-refresh is enabled:

+	    If execution time has exceeded 500 ms, at any of the yield points above or before calling a procedure.